-Through December 31, 2005 the Company was taxed under Subchapter C of the Internal Revenue Code (the "Code").
-An election will be made to be treated as a regulated investment company ("RIC") under Subchapter M of the Code with the filing of the 2006 federal income tax return.
+Through December 31, 2005 the Company was taxed under Subchapter C of the Internal Revenue code.
+An election will be made to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code ("Code") with the filing of the 2006 federal income tax return.
 The election will be effective as of January 1, 2006.
-Provided the Company continues to qualify as a RIC and for RIC tax treatment, its income generally will not be subject to federal income or excise tax to the extent it makes the requisite distributions to stockholders.
+Provided the Company continues to qualify as a RIC, its income generally will not be subject to federal income or excise tax to the extent it makes the requisite distributions to stockholders.